ricounet67/ownCloudOSX/README.md

 ```
 nano -w /usr/local/etc/php/5.6/php.ini
 ```
 And look for the following parameters.
-Set the Parameters to your needs – the Explanation of each Parameter can be found next to the Parameter.
+Set the Parameters to your needs, the Explanation of each Parameter can be found next to the Parameter.
 This are my settings:
 ```
 upload_max_filesize = 250M
 max_file_uploads = 50